juliusgromyko/M3Framework/whitepaper/m3framework.md

 ## Changes History

-> **Note:** This text was copied from M3Framework.
-Modifying and sharing of this document is prohibited.

 | Version | Author | Date |
 |---------|--------|------|
 | 0.1 Draft | Iulii Gromyko | 11 November 2025 |